ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 You should adjust watering your plants to their individual needs, as each species requires different care.
 Most plants need watering once or twice a week.
-Keep in mind that in winter the air is more dry, so make sure to water them mre often.
+Keep in mind that in winter the air is more dry, so make sure to water them more often.
 {% endfaqAnswer %}
 {% endfaqItem %}